 Who am I?

-I have always been into movement, from dance to parkour, and I am a qualified Osteopath.
-I found myself drawn to yoga and mixed-movement as a more fun and effective way to get people in pain to feel better and move more freely.
+I have always been into movement, from athletics to dance and parkour.
+I found myself drawn to yoga and mixed-movement as a more fun and effective way to get people in pain to feel better and enjoy moving more freely.

 FlowMotion developed as a way to combine all of the movement styles I enjoy in one class and I have been teaching these classes since all the way in 2013.